EcoNexusSystems/econexus-sovereign-stack/README.md

 - Built this MVP from scratch — a fully functional, GDPR-ready AI product
 - Submitted a **fully documented microloan** to (LHV) to scale

-Despite meeting all digital and legal requirements, I was **denied funding solely because I wasn't physically in Estonia.** LHV’s internal policy rejected my application regardless of compliance or entity status.
+Despite meeting all digital and legal requirements, I was **denied funding solely because I wasn't physically in Estonia.**
+LHV’s internal policy rejected my application regardless of compliance or entity status.

 This repository is my **technical counter-response** — a functioning public-proof MVP stack, fully documented, grant-ready, and fundable by decentralized ecosystems.

 📌 **This isn’t a grievance — it’s a blueprint for post-gatekeeper infrastructure.**
 📌 **DAO grants and global contributors make it possible to build where institutions block us.**
 📌 **OneWorldLingo proves that aligned, founder-led deployment can still happen — without legacy finance.**
+📌 **Crypto-first infrastructure is now live — global support flows can begin today.**

 🔗 [Read the Medium article](https://medium.com/@admin_46492/lhv-rejected-my-e-residency-business-loan-application-because-im-an-e-resident-db327fc05718)
 🔗 [Trustpilot Public Review](https://www.trustpilot.com/reviews/686d1069096889da45a7597f)